 I contemplated ending my life many times over.

 Yet my son was my shining star of the East (Matthew 2:2).
 We had adopted him in 2003, and he is truly a gift from God.

 In following my call to ministry, I moved to California in 2014.
 I began a second-year residency as a hospice chaplain and continued to share and show God’s love to all people through hospice chaplaincy.
-Since then, I am a full-time hospice chaplain in California and in the land of the East where they are more open and accepting.
+Since then, I am a full-time hospice chaplain in California and in the land of the West where they are more open and accepting.